Report a problem with the installer

-We of course hope that every install with the server installer succeeds.
-But of course reality doesn’t always work that way and there will be failures of various kinds.
-This section explains the most useful way to report them so that we can fix the bugs causing them, and we’ll keep the topic up to date as the installer changes.
+We always hope, of course, that every install with the server installer succeeds.
+But reality doesn’t always work that way and there will sometimes be failures of various kinds.
+This section explains the most useful way to report any failures so that we can fix the bugs causing them, and we’ll keep the topic up to date as the installer changes.

 You can create a Launchpad bug report, which does let us establish this kind of two way communication, based on the contents of a crash report by using the standard

 apport-cli tool that is part of Ubuntu.
 Copy the crash report to another system, run:

 apport-cli in the installer environment by switching to a shell but